fortify-iq/sha2-attack/README.md

 * `sha2_end_to_end.py` - calls the trace generation function from `sha2_trace_generation.py`, calls the attack function from `sha2_attack.py`, and evaluates the result.
 * `test_sha2_attack.py` - a command line utility which performs the attack on SHA2 in a loop using `sha2_end_to_end.py` and collects statistics.

-Folder `results` contains the following files:
+Folder `docs` contains the following files:

 * `sha2_attack_stats.xlsx` - a Microsoft Excel file containing the metrics M<sub>1</sub>, M<sub>2</sub> described in Section 2.3.5 of the CDPA paper measured for different configurations, and the graph based on this data which is shown in Figure 11 of the CDPA paper
 * `res(M1).csv, lsb(M2).csv` - the two sheets of `sha2_attack_stats.xlsx` exported to the `csv` text format